YASHGUPTA2611/Gender-Neutrality-and-Inclusion/README.md

 - Pandas
 - Feature Engineering
 - Feature Selection
-- Regularization in Deep Learning
+- Regularization with Tensorflow and Keras

 All the files regarding the dataset and the model creation are uploaded above.